tahirtwsf/Digital_Image_Processor/README.md

 ## Description

-The program provides the user with an interactive text UI that allows them to apply a set of specified filters to an image of their choice.
+This program provides the user with an interactive text UI that allows them to apply a set of specified filters to an image of their choice.
 The filters include:two tone, three tone, sepia, posterize, adjust component, extreme contrast, horizontal flip, vertical flip, detect edges, and an improved detect edges.
 _________________________________________________________________________